sa7mon/sa7mon.github.io/danthesalmon.com/content/cyber-security-summit-2018.md

 ## National Policy Conversation

-By: Matthew Rhoades, Cybersecurity & Technology Program at The Aspen Institute
+**By:** Matthew Rhoades - Cybersecurity & Technology Program at The Aspen Institute

-Summary:

 In this talk, Matthew talked about his work at The Aspen Institute and laid out his predictions for topics that lawmakers will likely start pushing legistlation for.
 These things included: